-Offering a descriptive service for a theatre market most managers didn’t believe existed was a hard sell but Steph Kirkland persevered.
+Offering a descriptive service for a theatre market most managers didn’t believe existed had been a hard sell, but Steph Kirkland persevered.

 Kirkland, who has a professional theatre background, had recorded textbooks for blind students and considered describing theatre for blind theatre enthusiasts an opportunity to use her skills in another way.
 She trained as a describer through the Kickstart Disability Arts and Culture organization in 2009, went on to coordinate programs for them, and eventually created Vocaleye Descriptive Arts Society.